hyfn/rails-templates/app_2017/templates/README.md

   - `brew install yarn`
   - `brew services start postgres`
   - `gem install bundler foreman`
-3. Fill in the `.env` file with real values.
+3. Fill in the `.env.local` file with real values.
 These might come from Heroku or one of your fellow developers.
 4. Make sure you have the most current version of X-Code Command Line Tools
   - `xcode-select --install`
 5. Install gems